artitzco/utilitz/README.md

-# Utilitz Package
+# utilitz package

-Simple Python utility functions to save and load data
+A small Python utility library for working with text files, JSON, serialized objects, and Excel tables.